Phillips Cattle

 The Phillips cattle were every subtle color with possibly more solid colors than some herds due to the sun burning of white cattle in the very hot coastal climate.
 More large horned and big beefy bulls were used in this foundation herd than any other.
 Some of the almost lost Texas twist horn factor was perpetuated in Phillips cattle.
 The Phillips blood is one unique in itself.
 They are individualistic and no other herds look exactly like they do.
 They have long legs and slightly coarse bone.
 Some almost homely heads and narrow faces may be found which was typical of many early TL cattle.

 Texas Ranger, the all-time leading foundation sire, was raised by Phillips.
-The longest, tallest and most rapid gaining Longhorns all trace to this great bull.
+The longest, tallest and most rapid gaining Longhorns all trace to this great bull even since his birth in 1968.
 At this writing, every world or International All Age Champion Bull traces back to Texas Ranger.

 The Texas Ranger blood is the favorite of leading commercial ranchers and major show winning exhibitors although today it is way back in the pedigrees.
-This family, when properly mated, would produce adult bulls weighing 1,800 to 2,100 lbs.
+This family, when properly mated, would produce adult bulls weighing 1,800 to 2,200 lbs and still have 62 lb birth weights.
 Texas Ranger is the strongest male line in the breed.
 More of his down-line progeny are used in frozen semen and embryo transfer than any other line.
 Some say if it had not been for the growth factor that Texas Ranger added to the breed, commercial ranchers would have never appreciated and respected Longhorns as they do today.

-Pillars of the breed from Phillips genetics early on included Texas Toro, sire of Cowcatcher; Texas Lin, sire of Royal Mounty; Miss Texas Ranger 262, Manchadita Ranger, Ranger's Measles, Texas Trish, Measles Super Ranger, Texas Freckles, Texas Star, etc. Current breed leading down-line progeny include Cowboy Tuff Chex, Respect Me, Clear Win, Drag Iron, Tempter, Rodeo Max, Jamakizm, and a cast of thousands.
+Pillars of the breed from Phillips genetics early on included Texas Toro, sire of Cowcatcher; Texas Lin, sire of Royal Mounty; Miss Texas Ranger 262, dam of "King," Ranger's Measles, dam of Emperor, Texas Trish, Measles Super Ranger, Texas Star, etc. Current breed leading down-line progeny include Cowboy Tuff Chex, Rural Safari Son, Kid Rock, Jam Box, Drag Iron, Tempter, Rodeo Max, Jamakizm, and a cast of thousands.
+It is not unusual for reputation sires to trace to Texas Ranger JP over 100 times a dozen or so generations back.

 The Phillips contribution of just one prepotent sire had more authority in shaping the breed than many of the other 7 family whole herds.